Rankuli-Ang/Worms/README.md

 ![Alt text](images/worms.gif?raw=True "Worms")

+the visualization of the GIF shows an example of the simulation.
+White, blue, green, yellow elements are worms of different generations.
+Reds are food. light blue elements are rains that have a stat-degrading effect on worms and food.
+The gray ones are tornadoes, scattering worms and food around them.

+Build: copy all repository files, run worms.py

-In realization of program used libraries:
+In realization of program used third party libraries:
+- cv2
+- numpy
 - configparser
-- logging.config
+- logging
 - unittest
-- cv2
-- numpy
-- random
-- typing
-- enum
-- operator